MieuxVoter/moje/README.md

-This is a django application for launching a majority judgment experiment.
+This is a VoTe with [Majority Judgment](https://en.wikipedia.org/wiki/Majority_judgment).

 # Installation